Gonorrhea Facts, Symptoms And Treatment Options

 According to the Center for Disease Control and Prevention, approximately 555,000 cases of gonorrheal infections were detected in the US in 2017 alone.
 The real number of infected people can be much higher since not everyone who has this disease reports it.

-Most of the infected patients were men and women with an age between 15-24 years.
-This illness can be cured using powerful antibiotics, but those who had gonorrhea and cured it can get it again if they have unprotected sex with an infected partner.
+This sexually transmitted illness can be cured using powerful antibiotics, but those who had gonorrhea and cured it can get it again if they have unprotected sex with an infected partner.
 It is important to mention here that it is not necessary to ejaculate to get gonorrhea, the simple genital contact is sufficient for this disease to spread.

 Just like Chlamydia, gonorrhea can also be asymptomatic for a lot of people, so one can actually have it and not know it.
 In those cases when gonorrhea shows symptoms, men can experience dysuria or a white/yellow discharge from the penis.
 This can also be accompanied by testicular pain in some cases, but this happens rarely.
 The discharge can occur between 1 or 14 days after one got infected with gonorrhea.